PastIn Person

 Native American Education Coordinator at New York State Education Department

-Clarissa Jacobs serves as the Native American Education Coordinator at the New York State Education Department, supporting indigenous education initiatives.
+Clarissa Jacobs serves as the Native American Education Coordinator at the New York State Education Department.

 Dean Rosemary Queenan